 I thought it was important to write about an issue that is oftentimes brushed under the rug, but extremely important, especially during divorce.
 I’m talking about drinking wine every night to soothe anxiety about divorce and just relax.
-I did it.
+I’m not judging because I did it.

-When I was first separated, I began drinking wine every night.
+When I was first separated, I began drinking wine a lot.
 Every time my kids were with their dad, I would break open a bottle and have a glass.
 One glass turned into two sometimes.
 Sometimes even three.
 More and more often, I began drinking 3 or 4 instead of one.

-I was drinking wine with friends and I was also drinking wine every night by myself.
-If I was by myself, I would drink until I felt buzzed, and then I would call my friends to talk or I would just cry and fall asleep.
+I was drinking wine with friends and I was also drinking wine by myself.
+If I was by myself, I would drink until I felt buzzed, and then I would call my friends to talk about my divorce or I would just cry and fall asleep.
 I also started going out to bars with friends every chance I got, and looked forward to drinking wine.
 It just took the edge off and made me temporarily forget my problems.

 This went on for a couple months until something really huge happened that made me realize drinking wine every night was getting out of control.
-I got pulled over after having a few drinks, and was let go.
+I got pulled over by a cop after having a couple drinks.
+Thank God he let me go.
 I will never know if I would have passed the breathalyzer but since that time, I have never, ever drank more than one drink and drove.

 I can’t even imagine where I would be today if I would have gotten a DUI (or even worse, gotten into a car accident) during a time when I was formulating my parenting agreement in the courts.
 I could have lost custody of my kids.